KamilaTrinkenschuh/Ueberschriftengenerator_LEOLM/README.md

 View additional information about the fine tuned model on my hugging face hub repo: https://huggingface.co/Kamilatr/Ueberschriftengenerator_LEOLM

 You can find the entire code in newrepo.py
+The .png file contains a picture with the training loss